luisibanez/open-source-databases-tutorial/source/M/WhoUsesIt.rst

 The following is a list of organizations that use M.

-This, of course, does not mean that Neo4j is the only database used by these organizations.
+This, of course, does not mean that M is the only database used by these organizations.
 Most enterprise system have to combine multiple database platforms to satisfy their needs.